Questions? Call us today!

 5.1

-If you are a consumer, you may only purchase Products from our Website if you are at least 18 years old.
+If you are a consumer, you may only purchase Products or Services from our Website if you are at least 18 years old.

 5.2

-As a consumer, you have legal rights in relation to Products that are faulty or not as described.
-Advice about your legal rights is available from your local Citizens' Advice Bureau or Trading Standards office.
+As a consumer, you have legal rights in relation to Products that are faulty or not as described, and in relation to Services that are not carried out with reasonable care and skill.
+These rights are set out principally in the Consumer Rights Act 2015.
+A summary of your key statutory rights is set out in clauses 9 and 10.
+Advice about your legal rights is available from Citizens Advice (www.citizensadvice.org.uk) or your local Trading Standards office.
 Nothing in these Consumer Terms will affect these legal rights.

 6.